geschwei/MS-100T00-Microsoft-365-Identity-and-Services/Instructions/Labs/LAB_AK_04_Lab3_Ex8_Power_Automate_flow.md

 # Module 4 - Lab 3 - Exercise 8 - Create a flow using Power Automate

-In your role as Holly Spencer, Adatum’s Enterprise Administrator, you have built a new service desk ticketing system in SharePoint that consists of a team site titled **IT Services** and a SharePoint list titled **Service Desk Requests**.
+In your role as Holly Dickson, Adatum’s Enterprise Administrator, you have built a new service desk ticketing system in SharePoint that consists of a team site titled **IT Services** and a SharePoint list titled **Service Desk Requests**.
 In your effort to implement Microsoft’s Power Platform at Adatum, you then created a Power App that enables users to enter service tickets using the app rather than SharePoint, and you also added the app to Microsoft Teams so that users can access the Power App through Teams.

 As part of your Power Platform pilot project, you now want to investigate how you can use Power Automate to improve your new ticketing system.
 After reviewing Adatum’s old ticketing system, you realized that a lack of real-time communication between managers and customers (your internal users) was a key factor in its ineffectiveness.
 To address this issue, you have decided to build and share an automated flow within Power Automate that automatically sends an email to the MOD Administrator whenever a service request is created or modified.

 ### Task 1 - Create a Power Automate Flow

-To improve communication between management and internal users, Holly Spencer has decided to build and share an automated flow within Power Automate that sends an email to Adatum’s MOD Administrator whenever a service request is created or modified.
+To improve communication between management and internal users, Holly Dickson has decided to build and share an automated flow within Power Automate that sends an email to Adatum’s MOD Administrator whenever a service request is created or modified.
 This task will focus on creating the flow; the next task will address how to share the flow with another manager.

 1. After having completed the prior lab exercise in which you created a Power App from scratch, you should still be logged into your Domain Controller VM (LON-DC1) as **ADATUM\Administrator** and a password of **Pa55w.rd**; if not, then do so now.